andadapt/lessons/ks3/year8/hardware/PITCHME.md

 ## Task
 **Watch the video about different Computer Hardware, give the video your full attention.**

-Now in the chat windowrecord the key points from the video.
+Now in the chat window record the key points from the video.

 ---